-In order to complete this course successfully, the learner is required to:
+In order to accomplish the learning outcomes of this course, the learner is required to:

-- Attend class lectures
+- · Attend class lectures

 - Participate in class activities

-- Read and study class assignments
+- Read and study assignments

 - Solve assigned problem sets

-- Successfully complete guizzes and tests

-- Use technology where appropriate
+- Complete test, quizzes, homework, etc.

-- Take a comprehensive final exam
+- Complete a comprehensive final exam by the scheduled date/time for their respective section as stated in the Academic Calendar on MTSU Pipeline.